flrogerw/video_classification_model/README.md

 - Times are in seconds from the start of the video.
 - `[start, end]` defines the start and end time of each segment.
 - Any list may be empty if no segments of that type exist.
+- The content values are taken from the start and end of the video
+to capture credits, which often resemble bumpers in training.

 ### Training
 #### Running the Classifier With or Without Metadata